sarj33t-prakash/whatsappy/README.md

 Application Deployment: Docker Container using back4app (I used to prefer *Heroku* but since it is now Paid Service, you need to link a credit card/ Payment method in your Account for purchasing Eco dynos)

-WhatsApp WebApp (Bot) is up & serving: https://whatsapp-sarj33t.b4a.run
+WhatsApp WebApp (Bot) is up & serving: https://whatsappy-sarjeetsandhu.b4a.run/sms

+My Another Whatsapp Bot with Additional Features is hosted here: https://whatsapp-sarj33t.b4a.run

 I luv to Python ! 🙏